-On 31.12.2019, the Credit Risk Monitoring Committee for Retail Clients had the following composition: Chief Risk Officer and Vice-President; Chief Marketing Officer and Executive Director; Chief Retail Credits Officer and Executive Director; Chief Retail Banking Officer and Executive Director; Chief Cards Officer and Executive Director; Head of Retail Credits and Cards Division; Head of the Monitoring Division ; Director of Credit Administration Division; Director of Risk Management Division.
+On 31.12.2020, the Credit Risk Monitoring Committee for Individuals had the following composition: Chief Risk Officer and Vice-President; Chief Marketing Officer and Executive Director; Chief Retail Credits Officer and Executive Director; Chief Retail Banking Officer and Executive Director; Chief Cards Officer and Executive Director; Head of the Retail Credits and Cards Division; Head of the Monitoring Division; Credit Administration Division Director; Risk Management Division Director.

-Non Performing Loans (NPL) Committee - Retail Clients analyses and decides on the beginning of the legal procedures for the cases (loans granted to individuals) when the amicable recovery became uncertain or impossible.
+Non Performing Loans (NPL) Committee - Retail Clients - analyses and decides on the beginning of the legal procedures for the cases (loans granted to individuals) when the amicable recovery became uncertain or impossible.

-The frequency of the meetings of the Committee is monthly and its structure was, on 31.12.2019, the following: Chief Risk Officer and Vice-President; Chief Marketing Officer and Executive Director; Chief Retail Credits Officer and Executive Director; Head of the Foreclosure Division; Head of the Collection Division; Head of Retail Credits and Cards Division.
+The frequency of the meetings of the Committee is monthly and its structure was, on 31.12.2020, the following: Chief Risk Officer and Vice-President; Chief Marketing Officer and Executive Director; Chief Retail Credits Officer and Executive Director; Head of the Foreclosure Division; Head of the Collection Division; Head of the Retail Credits and Cards Division.